 They were standing at the edge of the cliff.
 It was a magnificent view.
 Barin transformed into his therosianoid form.

 “Barin, please call me Zeta or Shateri, but do not call me your highness.
-I am having a hard-enough time understanding the last couple of days.
+It is hard enough trying to understand the last couple of days.
 I am just a warrior.
-I did not ask to be queen.
+Being a queen is not something I asked for.
 I don’t know if I have what it takes to pull this off.”

 “Zeta, which part are you referring to?”